geojeff/ThothApp/README.md

 [https://github.com/mauritslamers/sproutcore](https://github.com/mauritslamers/sproutcore)

+If you clone this repo, you should be able to then run, from inside the main thoth_app directory:

+    git submodule update -- init

+This will install Thoth-SC, the fork of SproutCore mentioned above, and scui into your frameworks directory.

 If you use your own version of Sproutcore, add the following method to your sproutcore/runtime/mixins/observable.js

         addFiniteObserver: function(key, target, method, context){